xxsimoxx/codepotent-update-manager/README.md

 ### Using Custom Images

 You can use your own plugin banner and icon images to improve the end user experience.
 If you have these images, create an `/images/` directory in your plugin and drop them there.
 They will be automatically discovered and you are free to mix and match any of the following filetypes.
-If you prefer, you can define your own custom image path; see the <a href="#docs-filters" class="codepotent-plugin-directory-interlink">filters</a> documentation.
+If you prefer, you can define your own custom image path; see the <a href="#docs-filters">filters</a> documentation.
 If you do not have such images, the default system image will be used for the icon, and your plugin modal windows just won't have a header graphic.
 The following are supported:

 #### Normal Images
 **SVG**: `icon.svg`, `banner.svg`